 In a nutshell, this is the mechanic of allowing the player to center the camera (either behind the player character or where the PC is facing) in any 3D video game without a fixed camera.
-The main purpose is to keep the player oriented on the action, and thus avoiding Camera Screw
+The main purpose is to help keep the player oriented on the action, and thus avoiding an Event-Obscuring Camera.

-It's often done by pressing a single button, but not always.
-Sometimes it's a combination of buttons (but this is reserved for games where every other single button command is being used for other things, so there is no choice), or one of the effects of other camera related mechanics (such as doing one effect, and then centering immediately after you release the button).
-Some rare games even do this automatically (usually if the player is still for a few seconds).
+It's often done by pressing a single button, and sometimes it's a combination of buttons (but this is usually reserved for games where every other single button command is being used for other things), or overlapping with other functions (such as doing one effect, and then centering immediately after you release the button).
+Some games even do this automatically (usually if the player is still for a few seconds).